Skip to main content

 Your right to a fair rent

-At any time during your tenancy, you can apply to have a fair rent registered.
+At any time during your tenancy, you can apply to Rent Service Scotland to get a fair rent.
 In the application, say how much you want the rent to be and give details about your home.

-A rent officer will set a fair rent based on factors including:
+A rent officer will set a fair rent based on:

 • the size and condition of your home